bravo1goingdark/ucfp/crates/ufp_index/doc/ufp_index.md

 `ufp_index` is the storage layer for UCFP fingerprints + embeddings.
-It provides deterministic quantization, compression, and search primitives while remaining backend-agnostic so deployments can pick RocksDB, Redis, Postgres, MongoDB, pure Rust KV stores (redb/sled), in-memory maps, or dynamically loaded plugins.
+It provides deterministic quantization, compression, and search primitives while remaining backend-agnostic so deployments can pick RocksDB for on-disk storage or the fast in-memory map for ephemeral workloads (and you can still inject a custom backend that implements the trait if you need one later).

 The crate exposes a single entry point (`UfpIndex`) that accepts a runtime [`IndexConfig`](#configuration) describing the backend, compression and